apollo-ng/governess/README.md

 ## Tests

+spec tests with phantomjs are horribly broken at the moment since it seems to have problems with the chart and most of all the sqlstorage subsystem. e2e tests have been extended to cope, since they run in chromium and have no issues with both.

-Contious karma testing during develoment with watcher
+### Continuous karma testing during develoment with watcher

     $ karma start test/karma.config.js

-One-Shot test runs
+### One-Shot test runs

     $ npm run test
     $ npm run e2e